Man pleads not guilty to charges related to Emiliano Sala plane crash | ITV News

-Henderson appeared at Cardiff Crown Court on Monday via a video link to deny endangering the safety of an aircraft and attempting to discharge a passenger without valid permission or authorisation.
+David Henderson, 66, appeared at Cardiff Crown Court today (Monday 26 October) via a video link to deny endangering the safety of an aircraft and attempting to discharge a passenger without valid permission or authorisation.

 Sala was involved in a multimillion-pound transfer from FC Nantes in France to Cardiff City.